7 Best Free Android Benchmark Apps

-With increasing tech, budget phones are now much powerful and one can play high-end games on their mid-range devices without any issue.
+With increasing tech, budget phones are now much more powerful and one can play high-end games on mid-range devices without any issue.
 Whenever someone talks about the performance of a phone or mobile chip, he/she refers to benchmark scores.
 If you are not sure about the benchmark score, it is a numerical score measured after pushing the device to its limit and Tate it based on its performance.
-Higher the score, better the performance.
-Benchmark measures the real-world performance by testing UI, RAM, CPU, GPU and other things.
+Higher the score, the better the performance.
+Benchmark measures real-world performance by testing UI, RAM, CPU, GPU, and other things.
 So, you can easily compare two devices even if you do not have much knowledge of hardware.
-There are a lot of benchmark apps available or Android to get the benchmark score of the device.
+There are a lot of benchmark apps available on Android to get the benchmark score of the device.

 In this article, I am listing a few good benchmark apps for Android.
 You can install any of these or a few of these apps to get the score for your device and then compare it with others to find out if your phone is faster or slower.

 Also see: Best To-Do List Apps For Android and iOS

 Before I tell you about the best benchmark apps for Android, you should know a few things.
 When performing a benchmark test on an Android device, there are several things to keep in mind to ensure accurate and consistent results:

 - Keep the device cool: Make sure the device is in a cool, well-ventilated area to avoid overheating, which can affect performance.

 - Keep the device charged: Make sure the device is fully charged or plugged in to avoid power-saving modes that can affect performance.

 - Close other apps: Close any other apps running on the device to ensure that the benchmark test is not affected by other processes.

 - Repeat the test multiple times: Benchmark tests may not always produce consistent results, so repeat the test multiple times and take an average of the scores.